 The Binary Calculator relies on some specifications that are not supported by all databases.
 You need a specially designed database for the Binary Calculator such as the TCBIN database.

-For an example of how a Binary Calculator can be used in a project, see example T_03 in the Graphical Mode Examples Guide.
+For an example of how a Binary Calculator can be used in a project, see example "T_03: Fe-C Phase Diagrams" on page 9 in the Graphical Mode Examples Guide.